0xPARC/0xparc-intro-book/src/oram.typ

 Note that depending on the chosen block’s designated path, there is only one child where the block can legitimately go.
-We must take precautions to hide where this block is going: thus for the remaining child that does not receive a block, we can perform a "dummy" eviction.
+We must take precautions to hide where this block is going: Thus for the remaining child that does not receive a block, we can perform a "dummy" eviction.
 Additionally, if the bucket chosen for eviction is empty (does not contain any real blocks), then we make a dummy eviction for both